mohammadSelimReza/mohammadSelimReza/README.md

 ### Hi there!
 I'm Selim Reza 👋
 A passionate **Backend Developer** with a keen interest in building scalable and efficient web applications.
-Proficient in various technologies like C, C++, Python, and JavaScript, and experienced with frameworks such as Django and React.
+Proficient in various technologies like C, C++, Python, and JavaScript, and experienced with frameworks such as Django and React.<br> Currenty, I am studying C.S.E at University Of Information Technology and Sciences.

 ### 🛠️ Technologies & Tools
 - **Languages**: C, C++, JavaScript, Python